Djensonsan/Djensonsan/README.md

 ### I'm a student @ University of Antwerp!
 - 🌱 I'm getting my MSc degree in Computer Science: Data Science & AI
-- 👯 I’m always open to new opportunities
+- 👯 I’m always open to discuss new opportunities/ideas
 - 🥅 2020 Goals: Get proficient at Python

 ### Connect with me: